What Works Better To Boost Nitric Oxide, Arginine, Citrulline or Beets?

 EDTA is a medication widely used in chelation therapy to treat heavy metal toxicity.
 As a bonus, EDTA is also adept at removing calcium from clotting up arteries and leaving deposits in places they do not belong.
 While we do need calcium to keep our bones healthy, calcium can deposit with blood clots and cholesterol to create clogs.
 EDTA helps reduce this possibility.

-Metal Detox Supplement #3: Alpha Lipoic Acid (APA)
+Metal Detox Supplement #3: Alpha Lipoic Acid (ALA)

-APA is an antioxidant that helps the body break down carbohydrates for energy.
-Furthermore, APA helps is a chelator that helps to remove all four of the most toxic metals.
-This makes APA a valuable supplement for detoxing metals.
-There is also research that shows APA as a liver support supplement, protecting the liver from arsenic exposure.
+ALA is an antioxidant that helps the body break down carbohydrates for energy.
+Furthermore, ALA helps is a chelator that helps to remove all four of the most toxic metals.
+This makes ALA a valuable supplement for detoxing metals.
+There is also research that shows ALA as a liver support supplement, protecting the liver from arsenic exposure.

 Metal Detox Supplement #4: Milk Thistle